Spanish Law | Dive Medical | Good to know

 MEDICAL CERTIFICATE | Dive Medical

-In Spain, as in most European countries, a dive medical is required by law for any certified diver wishing to dive, or any person wishing to enrol in a course that leads to a certification.
+In Spain, as in most European countries, a dive medical is required by law for any certified diver wishing to dive, or any person wishing to enroll in a course that leads to a certification.

 Where to get Dive Medicals in the UK?